Machine Tool Spindles for Any Need

 The Colonial Tool Story

 Since 1921, Colonial Tool has produced hundreds of thousands of spindles.
-We’ve become a go-to machine spindle manufacturer for companies in Windsor, Guelph, Stratford, and throughout Ontario and Michigan.
+We’ve become a go-to machine spindle manufacturer for companies in Windsor, Guelph, Stratford, Detroit, and throughout Ontario and Michigan.
 We are also the leading spindle manufacturer for various industries including aerospace, military, and automotive

 Manufacturing excellence, combined with total capability, including metallurgical expertise with in-house heat treatment, enables application-specific materials use and treatments.
 Ultra-precise tolerances are routinely held, using state-of-the-art inspection equipment.